Mohammed bin Salman

-Mohammed was born as the first child of Prince Salman bin Abdulaziz and his third wife, Fahda bint Falah Al Hithlain.
-After obtaining a law degree from King Saud University, he served as an advisor to his father.
-After his father became king, Mohammed was appointed defense minister and deputy crown prince in 2015.
-He was promoted to crown prince after the dismissal of Crown Prince Muhammad bin Nayef, King Salman's nephew, in 2017.
-Salman ceded the position of prime minister to Mohammed in 2022.
+Mohammed is the first child of King Salman bin Abdulaziz and his third wife, Fahda bint Falah Al Hithlain.
+After obtaining a law degree from King Saud University, he became an advisor to his father in 2009.
+He was appointed deputy crown prince and defense minister after his father became king in 2015, then promoted to crown prince in 2017.
+Mohammed succeeded his father as prime minister in 2022.